snehabhawar/-face-recognition-attendance/README.md

 ---

 ## Attendance Output

-Attendance logs are generated in:
+Attendance logs are saved in:

 ```
 attendance/attendance.csv